“Astonish me!” – Sergei Diaghilev

 As a playful device for engaging viewers, beauty alienation in photography has roots as old as the artform.
-To pick just one early and celebrated example, consider the quasi-aerial disorientation of subject in the photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding" (1920), by Man Ray.
+To pick an early celebrated example of context ambiguation, consider the quasi-aerial disorientation of subject in Man Ray's 1920 photo of accumulated dust on a sheet of glass in Marcel Duchamp's studio, usually titled "Dust Breeding."

-66 alienated images, the first of the four galleries in this grouping, lays out these procedures as it goes along.
+. alien modes, the first of the five galleries in this grouping, lays out my use of certain alienation procedures as it goes along.

-33 floe abstractions renders, in an updated take on Stieglitz's cloudbank "equivalent" experiment, a world of water whose ambiguities of subject and scale confound whether these are submarine macro-images or shots of sky and space.
+. floe abstractions is an updated take on Stieglitz's cloudbank "equivalent" experiment, rendering a world of water whose ambiguities of subject and scale confound whether these are submarine macro-images or shots of sky and space.

-My tactical approach is explained in more detail within the commentaries accompanying the related galleries, where you may judge for yourself whether or not you like the brave new visual world conjured there.
+You may judge for yourself whether or not you like the brave new visual world conjured by these explorations.